-MKT100 CREDITS: 3 PREREQUISITE(S): NONE Art of Sales This course is designed to walk you through all things sales.
-Discussions different types of personalities in sales.
-Objectives will help you to ident full sales cycle, thus making students able to identify and overcome obj scenarios. tify your skill set to prepare for business and an understanding of the MKT120 CREDITS: 3 PREREQUISITE(S): NONE Survey of Business and Marketing for Industry \bigcirc Students will be immersed in a personalized business startup where the y will be taking the role of r unning their own business as a consultant.
+Art of Sales This course is designed to walk you through all things sales.
+Discussions will cover history, types, dos and don'ts, and how to work with different types of personalities in sales.
+Objectives will help you to identify your skill set to prepare for business and an understanding of the full sales cycle, thus making students able to identify and overcome objections and practice the methods being applied in real world scenarios.

+MKT120 CREDITS: 3 PREREQUISITE(S): NONE Survey of Business and Marketing for Industry \bigcirc

+Survey of Business and Marketing for Industry

+Students will be immersed in a personalized business startup where they will be taking the role of running their own business as a consultant.
 This course will go over how small businesses run and operate along with exploring marketing methods and outreach.
 Students will learn best practices for utilizing the various social media outlets for customer outreach.
 They will also create marketing assets to use for both personal brand recognition and customer advertising.

 MKT220 CREDITS: 3 PREREQUISITE(S): NONE

 Brand Management Strategies \bigcirc

-In this course students learn how to apply the concepts of advertising strategies related to building, measuring, and managing a brand.
-The 8 8 8
+In this course students learn how to apply the concepts of adv 8 8 8 8